Skip to content

 parents, categories and grandparents

-Parents shows the names of two parents with a separator.
-It is on by default.
+Parents outputs two parent names with a delimiter.
+It is the default.

 modx